 When it comes to meetings, I always think there should be an agenda and I always try to be on time, and finish on time.
 If I’m supposed to be in a meeting with you and I haven’t turned up (or let you know I’m going to be late) then please send me a quick message on Slack just in case I’ve missed the invite.

-I definitely prefer informal 1on1s, but with some structure where required.
-As I with the meetings section above, a loose agenda of talking points is probably a good idea to keep focus.
+I definitely prefer informal 1on1s, and with some structure where required.
+As with the meetings section above, a loose agenda of talking points is probably a good idea to keep focus.

 As far as topics to cover, I like 1on1s be focused on personal behaviours, performance, and development.
 Having said that, these topics are all within the framing of a consulting business and so I prefer to talk about them in that context rather than as isolated topics.
 I would much rather align my personal growth with objectives which also align to the business, I find this much more fulfilling.

 I like to think that I take feedback well, but I’m sure I get a bit defensive from time to time.
 I do genuinely value constructive feedback though, and if I had to choose between receiving tough feedback or no feedback at all, I would definitely want the feedback.
 I appreciate it delivered directly.

 I’m not a huge fan of the feedback sandwich, if the purpose of our conversation is to give feedback on a specific topic, I’d rather focus on that topic than trying to soften the blow by coming up with nice things to say.
 It leads to confusion and frustration.

 I can get distracted by things, so if I’ve said I’ll do something or send you something and haven’t done it in a reasonable time please chase me up!